Surviving Mormonism, Explained

 6. Serving with Children: Assignments to serve with children are approved by the entire congregation.

-When abuse is discovered or suspected, the Church’s first priority is the safety and care of the victim.
+When abuse of any kind is discovered or suspected, the Church’s first priority is the safety and care of the victim.

 1. 24-Hour Help Line: Church leaders have access to a 24-hour helpline staffed by professionals who ensure that victims are protected and that all civil reporting laws are followed.
 Leaders are then instructed on how to address the victim and the perpetrator.